elusivecodes/fQuery/README.md

 **Hide**

-Hide each element from display.
+Hide each node from display.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 dom.hide(nodes);